 A Practice Note providing a summary of the \$1 million annual deduction limitation on certain executive compensation imposed on publicly held companies by Section 162(m) of the Internal Revenue Code (Section 162(m)).
-This Note has been updated to reflect the changes made to Section 162(m) by the Tax Cuts and Jobs Act (the Act), which are effective for taxable years beginning after December 31, 2017, unless the compensation arrangement is grandfathered under the transition rule.
-This Note has also been updated to reflect Notice 2018-68, which provides initial guidance on the application of certain aspects of the amendments made to Section 162(m) by the Act, including identifying covered employees and applying the transition rule.
+This Note has been updated to reflect the changes made to Section 162(m) by the Tax Cuts and Jobs Act (the TCJA), which are effective for taxable years beginning after December 31, 2017, unless the compensation arrangement is grandfathered under a transition rule.
+This Note has also been updated to reflect Notice 2018-68 and proposed regulations issued by the Internal Revenue Service in December 2019, which provide guidance on the application of certain aspects of the amendments made to Section 162(m) by the TCJA.